medic/cht-docs/content/en/apps/features/reports/_index.md

 The first line of bold text is the name of the person whom the report is about.
 The second line of text is the name of the report, and the third line of text is the hierarchy of place to which that person belongs.
 In the upper right corner, a timestamp displays when the report was submitted.
 Reports are sorted by submission date, with the most recent reports at the top.
 If a report is unread, the timestamp will be bold blue and there will be a horizontal blue line above it.

-We have a “review” feature that allows managers to indicate whether a report has been reviewed and if it contains errors.
+Apps built with the Core Framework have a “review” feature that allows managers to indicate whether a report has been reviewed and if it contains errors.
 If a manager has marked a report as “correct,” a green checkmark will show below the timestamp.
 If a report is marked as “has errors,” a red ‘X’ will show.
 This same icon is used for invalid SMS messages.

 <br clear="all">